kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

   #.
 Add to `thread_execution_resource_t` a hardware architecture trait;
      e.g., the **hwloc** trait for *socket*, *numa*, and *core*.

   #.
-Current `thread_execution_resource_t` assumes static set of
-     processing units with static hierarchical partitioning topology.
-     A process' set of processing units and associated topology could be dynamic such that an executing process could adapt to changes;
-     e.g., cores could dynamically go off-line and previously off-line cores could come back on-line.

-  #.
 A mechanism to accumulate and query exceptions thrown by
      callables that were submitted by a one-way executor.